cswinter/codecraft-tutorial/README.md

 ## Basics

-To get things set up, you need to create a new project in your favourite IDE (or whatever else you use) which imports [codecraft.jar](https://www.dropbox.com/s/axfrjijyuv7v1kg/codecraft-0.1.0.jar?dl=0).
+To get things set up, you need to create a new project and add the [CodeCraft library](http://search.maven.org/#artifactdetails%7Corg.codecraftgame%7Ccodecraft_2.11%7C0.3.0.0%7C) as a dependency (in sbt: `libraryDependencies += "org.codecraftgame" % "codecraft_2.11" % "0.3.0.0"`).
+Alternatively, you can also download CodeCraft as a [fat jar](https://www.dropbox.com/s/bpel1bix3wofvd7/codecraft-0.3.0.0.jar?dl=0).
-Alternatively, this repo also contains bare bones templates for Scala and Java in the folders scala-template and java-template.
+This repo already contains bare bones templates for Scala and Java in the folders scala-template and java-template.
 To run the Scala code from the command line, just type `sbt run`.
-Running the Java code can be done with `javac *.java -cp codecraft-0.1.0.jar && java -cp '.:codecraft-0.1.0.jar' Main` on Linux and `javac *.java -cp codecraft-0.1.0.jar && java -cp '.;codecraft-0.1.0.jar' Main` on Windows.
+Running the Java code can be done with `javac *.java -cp codecraft-0.3.0.0.jar && java -cp '.:codecraft-0.3.0.0.jar' Main` on Linux and `javac *.java -cp codecraft-0.3.0.0.jar && java -cp '.;codecraft-0.3.0.0.jar' Main` on Windows.

 The main entry point into the game is the TheGameMaster object.
 You can start the first level by calling TheGameMaster.runLevel1 as such: